About the Chair

 News and Events

-New society for the study of measurement
+Society for the study of measurement

 - The SSM is an interdisciplinary home for scientists, philosophers, historians, and others who study foundational issues in measurement